purdue-cs193-fall-2019/homework-1-Aman-Sajeev/index.md

 # Aman Sajeev

+## My Favorite things
+- I getto learn github
+- i get to learn terminal
+- get to learn how to get a job
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.